Guidance on running club competitions

 The host club communicate its approach to safe activity to all competitors in advance of the competition.

-Clubs should make competitors aware in advance that undertaking any activity, including snooker and billiards, has the potential for increased risk of transmission of COVID-19, and advise players to read the UK Government’s guidance on staying safe outside your home.
+Clubs should make competitors aware in advance that undertaking any activity, including snooker and billiards, has the potential for increased risk of transmission of COVID-19, and advise players to read the UK Government’s guidance on meeting with others safely (social distancing).

 Clubs should consider the UK Government’s guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19 to offer specific advice to any competitors who fall into the clinically vulnerable category.